-The law also says that a closure or layoff lasting less than six months does not require a WARN notice.
-Pennsylvania issued its stay-at-home order April 1 and six months would be September 30.
+The law also says that closure or layoff lasting less than six months does not require a WARN notice.
+Pennsylvania issued its stay-at-home order on April 1 and six months would be September 30.
 The dilemma is that nobody knows how long the pandemic will require everybody to remain in their residence: Will it end in May or June of 2021, or stretch into 2022?

 We are being asked by clients what they should do.
 In most situations, our general advice is to err on the side of caution and provide affected employees with a WARN notice.
 No one is likely to be upset or sue if they are called back to work or rehired sooner.